Piyush-linux/resume-ai/README.md

 - Instant Download & Sharing: Generate, download, and share your resume in just a few clicks, making job applications a breeze.

 ## Task
+- [ ] Experince Form
+    - validation for position & company to generate AI content !

 - [ ] Toast
 - [ ] New CV Templates
 - [ ] Pic Upload Option